 A few days ago Brazil’s Finance Minister Guido Mantega said that his country will continue to implement measures to keep the Brazilian real from rising and consequently hurting its exports.

 He also warned that a currency war could happen if other emerging economies follow suit.
 Uh-oh!

 Simply put, a currency war happens when countries compete to devalue their currencies.
 Why would they do that, you ask?
 In Brazil’s case, Guido and his compadres don’t want the real to be too strong because it would make the country’s exports relatively more expensive than those of its competitors.

-The plan is to tattletale to the World Trade Organization (WTO) and other international authorities about the issue of currency manipulation and push for rules to be implemented.
-He cited the U.S. and China being among the worst bullies.
+The plan is to tattletale to the World Trade Organization (WTO) and other international authorities about the issue of currency manipulation and pushes for rules to be implemented.
+He cited the U.S. and China is among the worst bullies.

 Of course, the side effect of this is that they hurt export industries, while also potentially creating asset bubbles down the road.